kryxeno/blok-tech/readme.md

 ## About The Project

+### PLEASE VIEW THIS LIKE A MOBILE APPLICATION.
+IT WAS NOT MADE FOR DESKTOP.

 This is a school project for the HVA.
 I was tasked with making a feature for a matching application.

 My feature is the matching / managing of applications in a job finding app.